How to Prepare for a Forest Fire Evacuation

 Evacuation plans for families with young children should include helping toddlers understand how to quickly respond in case of fire, and how adults can escape with babies.
-Prepare ahead of time by practicing your family’s fire escape plan, and what to do to be safe when there is a fire.
+Prepare ahead of time by practicing your family’s fire escape plan, and what to do to be safe when there is a wildfire nearby.

 It is important to talk to toddlers and small children at a level that they understand and that does not frighten.
 Here are a few resources that offer guides and tips for families with young children about fire safety and preparing for a disaster:

 - A Parent's Guide to Fire Safety for Babies and Toddlers: The U.S. Fire Administration's information site for parents and caregivers to help prevent fire death of young children.

 - Let’s Get Ready!
 Planning Together for Emergencies: Sesame Workshop campaign with tips, activities, and other easy tools to help the whole family prepare for emergencies.

 - Ready.gov Kids: FEMA's site for older kids to prepare and plan for a disaster.
 Includes safety steps, tips, and games to help children learn about and be ready for an emergency.

 - USFA Kids: USFA's site with lessons for kids about fire escape planning, smoke alarms and general home fire safety.